serge-sotnyk/VoiceTyper/Readme.md

-# Voice Typer Pro
+# VoiceTyper Pro

-A graphical interface for the Voice Typer tool using python and the Deepgram API.
+A graphical interface for voice-to-text transcription using Python and the Deepgram API.
+This application allows you to convert speech to text in real-time and automatically types the transcribed text at your cursor position.

-Requirements:
+Alternative to Mac Whisper, Voice Access, and other voice typing tools.

+## Features
+- Real-time speech-to-text transcription
+- Automatic text insertion at cursor position
+- Keyboard shortcut support (F2)
+- Transcription logging
+- User-friendly GUI interface

+## Requirements
-- Python
+- Python 3.7 or higher
-- Deepgram API key
+- Deepgram API key (get one at https://deepgram.com)
+- Operating System: Windows, macOS, or Linux

 ## Setup Instructions